|

 cover artwork by Willie Matthews, especially the front cover photo

-of the duo's instruments lying on a thick grained wooden table by
+of the duo's instruments lying on a thick grained wooden table

-to the picture, like I think the music has."
+a taint to the picture, like I think the music has."

 I can't improve on that description of the music.
 Noel and Tony